themrchas/vue-deploy-1/README.md

 * stackoverflow - how to define styles for a vue component when registering a component
 * https://stackoverflow.com/questions/74568152/use-bootstrap-css-and-other-global-css-in-vue-js-custom-elements
 * https://stackoverflow.com/questions/49653931/scope-bootstrap-css-in-vue This worked

+### TBD - comment out most imports for the scoped bootstrap and bootstrap-vue case